Halitosis An Overview

 Bad breath can be caused by poor personal oral hygiene, infected gums, tooth decay and a buildup of bacteria on the tongue or in the mouth.
 Even an upset stomach can lead to halitosis, or bad breath.
 People who don’t brush and floss at least a couple of times a day can have bad breath.

 The most common cause of bad breath is excess bacteria in the mouth that hardened or imbedded itself and cannot be removed by a toothbrush or floss.
+The bacteria in the mouth can build up from particle of food that is not removed with brushing or flossing.
 This bacteria can cause tooth decay and gum disease and become imbedded in your tongue skin or surface that constitute your taste buds.
 The bacteria on your roots, under your fillings and old dental work or under your gums engages in a metabolic process that releases sulphur compounded gases.
 This is the odor we smell causing the most common type of halitosis.

 Less common is bad breath as a result of postnasal drip caused by allergies, normally in the sinus.
 The final type is from gastroesophageal reflux disease (GERD), gastric contents expelled from the stomach and into the mouth, usually at night.
 Whatever the reason, we can diagnose the cause and provide solutions.